 Instructions for the Practical Examiners: Question paper is to set on the spot jointly by the Internal and External Examiners.
 Two copies of the same should be submitted for the record to COE Office, Kanya Maha Vidyalaya, Jalandhar

+Population estimations:

--Population estimations: Using Mark and Release method and to study the effect of migration on them (Using Moong and Mash beans).
+Using Mark and Release method and to study the effect of migration on them (Using colored beads).

 Estimation of population: